wmfs/cardscript-assets/README.md

-# cardscript-icons
+# cardscript-assets

-> Icon assets for use in docs/tooling.
+> Icon/image assets for use in Cardscript docs/tooling.

-## Provenance
+## Icon provenance

 Currently a cut-and-paste from Google's Material Design Two-Tone set: